Mark Leiren-Young

-Mark Leiren-Young (born 1962) is a Canadian playwright, author, journalist, screenwriter, filmmaker and performer.
-He lives in Saanich, British Columbia.
+Mark Leiren-Young (born September 4, 1962) is a Canadian playwright, author, journalist, screenwriter, filmmaker, and performer.
+He lives in Saanich, British Columbia and is married to Rayne Ellycrys Benu.

 Early life

 Mark Leiren-Young was born in Vancouver, British Columbia.
 He spent two years at the University of British Columbia where he wrote extensively for The Ubyssey student newspaper.
-His first stage play, "The Initiation," which he wrote and directed while a UBC student, is the subject of his comic memoir "Free Magic Secrets Revealed."
+His first stage play, The Initiation, which he wrote and directed while a UBC student, is the subject of his comic memoir Free Magic Secrets Revealed.
 He completed his Bachelor of Fine Arts in Theatre and Creative Writing at the University of Victoria and graduated with distinction in 1985.
 Leiren-Young's first full-time journalism job was at The Williams Lake Tribune, a newspaper in Williams Lake, British Columbia.
-He left Williams Lake to write and direct "Exposé: Sometimes the World's Fair, Sometimes it Ain't" a comedy revue about Expo 86 that played for several months at Vancouver's Firehall Theatre (now the Firehalls Arts Centre), and the 1 act play "Escape From Fantasy Gardens", a play about then Premier Bill VanDerZalm.
+He left Williams Lake to write and direct Exposé: Sometimes the World's Fair, Sometimes it Ain't a comedy revue about Expo 86 that played for several months at Vancouver's Firehall Theatre (now the Firehalls Arts Centre), and the 1 act play Escape From Fantasy Gardens, a play about then Premier Bill Vander Zalm.

 Career

-Film and Television
+Film and television

-Leiren-Young's documentary, "The Hundred-Year-Old Whale" (2017), which he wrote and directed, won the 2017 Writers Guild of Canada award for "best documentary."
-The movie explores the life of Granny (killer whale) and the history of our relationship with the Southern resident killer whales.
+Leiren-Young's documentary, The Hundred-Year-Old Whale (2017), which he wrote and directed, won the 2017 Writers Guild of Canada award for best documentary.
+The movie explores the life of Granny and the history of our relationship with the Southern resident killer whales.
 Leiren-Young's first feature film, The Green Chain (2007), which he wrote, directed and produced, explores the issues facing dying logging communities in British Columbia.
 The movie won the El Prat de Llobregat Award at the 15th Annual Festival Internacional de Cinema de Medi Ambient (FICMA 2008) in Barcelona.

 Leiren-Young also has extensive television writing credits, with over 100 hours of produced work.

 His love of comic books inspired his work on a number of animated series, including a ReBoot episode parodying The X-Files (details of which were featured in Entertainment Weekly) and Beast Wars: Transformers.

 He has written for numerous TV shows including PSI Factor: Chronicles of the Paranormal and Blood Ties.